 - They feel isolated and not looked after.
 Usually, it's mom's job to take care of the baby, and it's dad's job to care for mom.
 However, Jessica asks, “Who's taking care of dad?”
 In a society that conditions men to become independent, people think men should power through all the challenges.
 The journey is also tricky for them, and they need support.

 “It is hard for dad.
-But let's be honest, it is harder for Mom,” says Jessica.
+But let’s be honest, it is more difficult for Mom,” says Jessica.
 Moms get exhausted and frustrated with all the baby work, leading them to feel tenser and emotionally fried.

 Most of the time, moms are not mad at their partners.
 She might project the exhaustion and frustration she experiences from motherhood onto a safe person like her partner.